HÖRST

 Table of contents

-Hearing loss in old age, also known as presbycusis, is one of the most common causes of hearing loss in old age.
-This form of hearing loss develops gradually and mainly affects the ability to hear high-pitched sounds, while lower frequencies are often retained.
-The reason for this lies in the natural ageing of the inner ear and the auditory nerve.
+Hearing loss in old age, also known as age-related hearing loss or presbycusis, is one of the most common causes of hearing impairment in older people.
+This form of hearing loss develops gradually and primarily affects the ability to hear high-pitched sounds, while lower frequencies are often retained.
+The cause of this is the natural aging of the inner ear and the auditory nerve.
 With increasing age, the hair cells in the inner ear, which are responsible for perceiving sound, become less functional.
 This leads to a gradual deterioration in hearing.
-It is estimated that around a third of people over the age of 65 suffer from age-related hearing loss.
+It is estimated that around one third of people over the age of 65 suffer from age-related hearing loss.
 The change therefore primarily affects the ear and its ability to process sound waves correctly.

-Causes of hearing loss in old age: Why does hearing become weaker?
+Causes of hearing loss in old age: Why does hearing deteriorate?

-Hearing loss in old age has various causes, which can be exacerbated by the natural ageing process and external influences.
-One important factor is the wear and tear of the hair cells in the inner ear, which lose their ability to convert sound waves into electrical impulses that are transmitted from the auditory nerve to the brain with increasing age.
-The auditory nerve itself can also be damaged over the years, which also leads to impaired hearing.
-This functional impairment occurs particularly in the ear, the direct point of contact with sound waves.
+Hearing loss in old age has various causes, which can be exacerbated by the natural aging process and external influences.
+One important factor is the deterioration of the hair cells in the inner ear, which lose their ability to convert sound waves into electrical impulses that are transmitted from the auditory nerve to the brain as we age.
+The auditory nerve itself can also become damaged over the years, which likewise leads to impaired hearing.
+This functional impairment occurs particularly in the ear, which is in direct contact with sound waves.
 Another significant risk factor for hearing loss in old age is long-term exposure to noise, which often occurs over many years.
-Exposure to noise from loud music, machinery or environmental noise in the work environment can damage the inner ear and accelerate the ageing process of hearing.
-Medication, such as certain antibiotics or painkillers, can also lead to premature hearing damage.
-Diseases such as high blood pressure, diabetes and circulatory disorders also have an impact on hearing, as they impair the blood supply to the inner ear and reduce the functionality of the hair cells.
+Exposure to noise from loud music, machinery, or environmental noise in the workplace can damage the inner ear and accelerate the aging process of hearing.
+Medications such as certain antibiotics or painkillers can also lead to premature damage to the hearing.
+Diseases such as high blood pressure, diabetes, and circulatory disorders also affect hearing, as they impair the blood supply to the inner ear and reduce the functionality of the hair cells.

-The symptoms of hearing loss in old age occur gradually, which is why many sufferers only notice the changes in their hearing late.
+The symptoms of hearing loss in old age develop gradually, which is why many affected individuals only notice the changes in their hearing at a late stage.
 Typical signs include difficulty understanding conversations, especially in noisy environments.
-It is difficult to understand voices, especially those of women and children, as high frequencies become increasingly difficult to perceive.
-It is also common to turn up the volume on the TV or radio to compensate for hearing loss.
-If you notice that you have to ask questions more often because you can no longer understand conversations properly, this is a clear sign that you have hearing loss.
-Especially in social gatherings or at public events, it becomes increasingly difficult to follow the conversation.
-If such symptoms occur, you should not hesitate to consult an ENT specialist to clarify the cause of the hearing loss and start treatment at an early stage
+It becomes difficult to understand voices, especially those of women and children, as high frequencies become increasingly difficult to perceive.
+People often turn up the volume on the television or radio to compensate for their hearing loss.
+If you notice that you have to ask people to repeat themselves more often because you can no longer understand conversations properly, this is a clear sign of hearing loss.
+It becomes increasingly difficult to follow conversations, especially in social gatherings or at public events.
+If such symptoms occur, you should not hesitate to consult an ENT doctor to determine the cause of the hearing loss and begin treatment at an early stage.

-How is hearing loss diagnosed in old age?
+How is hearing loss diagnosed in older adults?

-Hearing loss in old age is usually diagnosed by audiometry, in which the patient has to listen to different sounds at different frequencies.
-This determines whether the hearing ability is within a normal range or whether there is hearing loss.
+Hearing loss in older people is usually diagnosed using audiometry, in which the patient is asked to listen to different tones at different frequencies.
+This determines whether their hearing is within the normal range or whether they have hearing loss.
 Another test, tympanometry, measures the pressure in the middle ear and can provide indications of a disorder of the eardrum or middle ear.
-An important part of the diagnosis is the medical history, in which the doctor asks about the patient's medical history in order to determine possible causes of the hearing loss.
-The ENT specialist will then decide whether treatment is necessary and what options are available
+An important part of the diagnosis is the medical history, in which the doctor asks the patient about their medical history to determine possible causes of hearing loss.
+The ENT doctor will then decide whether treatment is necessary and what options are available.

-Most common tests for diagnosing hearing loss in the elderly:
+Most common tests for diagnosing hearing loss in older adults:

-- Audiometry: Checks hearing ability at different frequencies and volumes.
+- Audiometry: Tests hearing ability at different frequencies and volumes.

 - Tympanometry: Measures the pressure in the middle ear and can reveal problems with the eardrum.